 The second he sings, “I got a ..”
 I break down.

-I ended up not breathing.
+I stopped breathing.
 I just remember being so grateful.
 There was no way he could have known what it would mean to me for him to play that song live that night.
-I don’t know how fate works but it felt like someone really knew how to hit me by having him play those two songs back to back.
-Just like before the show, when “Olivia” comes on and then immediately after it’s “Hey Jude” like I never asked for this.
+I don’t know how fate works but it felt like someone really knew how to hit me by having him play those two songs back to back – Just like before the show, when “Olivia” comes on and then immediately after it’s “Hey Jude” like I never asked for this.

 “Girl Crush,” for me, is tied to such a dark time in my life where I wasn’t thinking healthy things.
-To hear it just after “If I Could Fly,” a song that is such a promise of love and that that kind of love exists … I shouldn’t have been the least bit surprised that it’d be Harry Styles to remind me of that.
+To hear it just after “If I Could Fly,” a song that is such a promise of love and a reminder that love exists … I shouldn’t have been the least bit surprised that it’d be Harry Styles to remind me of it.
 Geez, and all I wanted that night was to scream at some rock music.

 You get off your medicine.
 You stop the therapy.
 You forgive yourself.
 You look ahead.
 You think you forget your emotions sometimes.
 Until a song takes you back, and you cry.
-Even if it was a song from your darkest day, this is still the present – and then it just becomes a reminder of, “So glad we made it.
+Even if it was a song from your darkest day, the truth is, you’re in the present now, and the song becomes past tense – so then it just becomes a reminder of, “So glad we made it.
 Look how far we’ve come.”

 I honestly don’t know how he does it.
 Wherever I go ..
 In life, through the years, in time ..
 Somehow, he’s always known how to make us feel home and to this day continues to bring us home.
 In the best way possible.
 Thank you, Harry.
 Truly.